mukuljainx/mukul-jain/src/pages/posts/How-to-Create-a-2D-draggable-grid-with-react-spring/How-to-Create-a-2D-draggable-grid-with-react-spring.md

 ---
-slug: "/blog/How-to-Create-a-2-d-draggable-grid-with-react-spring"
+slug: "/blog/How-to-Create-a-2-d-draggable-grid-with-react-spring-part-1"
 date: "2021-05-29"
-title: "How to Create a 2D draggable grid with react-spring"
+title: "How to Create a 2D draggable grid with react-spring | Part 1"
 preview: "Spread operator is great, but does it have any downside?
 Let's check it out with different looping methods."
 ---